-The Anderson County Chamber of Commerce will host the 8th Annual Tribute to Business Dinner on Friday, June 14, 2019 on Market Street, Clinton.
-“The Market Place of Pearls” A Gatsby Themed Long Table Dinner, is a way of recognizing businesses in Anderson County and their accomplishments.
-This summer event has been held at multiple venues across Anderson County throughout the years, but the Chamber is excited to host it in Downtown Clinton.
+The Anderson County Chamber of Commerce hosted the 8th Annual Tribute to Business Dinner on Friday, June 14, 2019 on Market Street, Clinton.
+“The Market Place of Pearls” A Gatsby Themed Long Table Dinner, as a way of recognizing businesses in Anderson County and their accomplishments.
+This event has been held at multiple venues across Anderson County throughout the years, but the Chamber was excited to host it in Downtown Clinton.

 The night is always filled with many joyful moments including dinner and dancing.
-However, the night’s most memorable moment always is aimed to honor five businesses for their economic achievements throughout Anderson County and East Tennessee, as well as their dedication to Anderson County.
-The Chamber will be awarding 5 business awards during the Tribute which include Large, Medium, and Small Business of the Year awards as well as Woman Owned and Veteran Owned.
-We are honored to announce this years recipients of the 5 business excellence awards as follows:
+However, the night’s most memorable moment came in honoring five businesses for their economic achievements throughout Anderson County and East Tennessee, as well as their dedication to Anderson County.
+The Chamber awarded 5 business awards during the Tribute which include Large, Medium, and Small Business of the Year awards as well as Woman Owned and Veteran Owned.
+This years recipients of the 5 business excellence awards are as follows:

 Y-12 Federal Credit Union

 Y-12 Federal Credit Union is a federally-chartered, member-owned, not for profit financial cooperative, dedicated to transforming the lives of their members and communities.
 From a modest beginning in 1950 by a small group of employees at the Y-12 Plant, Y-12 Federal Credit Union now serves over 117,000 members as a full-service financial institution.
 Membership is open to anyone who lives or works in their 8-county service area.

 The Purpose Statement for Y-12 Federal Credit Union is to be an innovative financial partner, transforming the lives of their members and communities by developing lasting relationships while delivering WOW experiences.